George Armstrong Custer: Battle of the Little Bighorn

 An average of the above is 3,500 Indian warriors and leaders.

-As the troopers of Custer's five companies were cut down, the native warriors stripped the dead of their firearms and ammunition, with the result that the return fire from the cavalry steadily decreased, while the fire from the Indians constantly increased.
+As the troopers of Custer's five companies were cut down, the native warriors stripped the dead of their firearms and ammunition, with the result that the return fire from the cavalry steadily decreased, while firing from the Indians constantly increased.
 The surviving troopers apparently shot their remaining horses to use as breastworks for a final stand on the knoll at the north end of the ridge.
 The warriors closed in for the final attack and killed every man in Custer's command.
 As a result, the Battle of the Little Bighorn has come to be popularly known as "Custer's Last Stand".

 Personal life

-On February 9, 1864, Custer married Elizabeth Clift Bacon (1842–1933), whom he had first seen when he was ten years old.
+On February 9, 1864, Custer married Elizabeth Clift Bacon (1842–1933), whom he had first seen when he was 10 years old.
 He had been socially introduced to her in November 1862, when home in Monroe on leave.
 She was not initially impressed with him, and her father, Judge Daniel Bacon, disapproved of Custer as a match because he was the son of a blacksmith.
 It was not until well after Custer had been promoted to the rank of brigadier general that he gained the approval of Judge Bacon.
-He married Elizabeth Bacon fourteen months after they formally met.
+He married Elizabeth Bacon 14 months after they formally met.

-In November 1868, following the Battle of Washita River, Custer was alleged (by Captain Frederick Benteen, chief of scouts Ben Clark, and Cheyenne oral tradition) to have unofficially married Mo-nah-se-tah, daughter of the Cheyenne chief Little Rock in the winter or early spring of 1868–1869 (Little Rock was killed in the one-day action at Washita on November 27).
+In November 1868, following the Battle of Washita River, Custer was alleged (by Captain Frederick Benteen, chief of scouts Ben Clark, and Cheyenne oral tradition) to have unofficially married Mo-nah-se-tah, daughter of the Cheyenne chief Little Rock, in the winter or early spring of 1868–1869 (Little Rock was killed in the one-day action at Washita on November 27).
 Mo-nah-se-tah gave birth to a child in January 1869, two months after the Washita battle.
 Cheyenne oral history tells that she also bore a second child fathered by Custer in late 1869.
 Some historians, however, believe that Custer had become sterile after contracting gonorrhea while at West Point and that the father was in actuality his brother Thomas.
 Clarke's description in his memoirs included the statement, "Custer picked out a fine looking one and had her in his tent every night."